check before: 2025-11-01

 Summary:

-SharePoint will enable tenant admins to centrally manage site branding via PowerShell, enforcing enterprise themes, disabling custom branding per site, auditing changes, and embedding branding in site creation.
-Theme management will centralize in the primary geo, with rollout from late 2025 to early 2026.
+SharePoint will enable tenant admins to centrally manage site branding via PowerShell, enforcing enterprise themes, disabling custom branding per site, auditing changes, and managing themes centrally by geo.
+Rollout begins late November 2025, with general availability by March 2026.
+Admins should prepare by reviewing PowerShell docs and updating processes.

 Details: